Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    *Screenshot of casa viewer interactive windoow dialog menu.*

+Note that the spectral line of interest lies near channel 230 in the full resolution source file, so we exclude the line and nearby continuum channels, picking a spectral window of spw='0:0~209,0:271~511' for the self-cal steps.

 .. code-block::

    tget tclean
    inp
-   imsize=[4096]
+   imsize=[3000]
-   cell=['0.4 arcsec']
+   cell=['0.14 arcsec']
    niter=1000000
    interactive=True
    imagename='images/selfcal_0'
    pblimit=-0.01
    savemodel='modelcolumn'
-   spw='0:0~53,0:73~127'
+   spw='0:0~209,0:271~511'
    go

-Where we have noted that the line features are within the channels 230 to 290 for source file, and hence for coarse file it would be about 57th to 73rd channels to be excluded.
-The viewer GUI opens automatically and we see the following window.
-Here, the masking of sources is done by checking the 'add' option and drawing contours around the visible source and double clicking inside the region to save the mask.
-To delete a mask, check the 'erase' option, create the boundary around the mask you wish to remove and double click inside the region1.
+The viewer GUI opens automatically, and we will see the following window.
+Here, the masking of sources is done by checking the 'add' option, drawing contours around the visible source, and double-clicking inside the region to save the mask.
+To delete a mask, check the 'erase' option, create the boundary around the mask you wish to remove and double-click inside the region.

 .. figure:: /images/specline/intcleangui.png
    :alt: Screenshot of the viewer dialog GUI